wavefrontHQ/docs/pages/doc/csp_users_account_managing.md

 Operations for Applications allows users to interact with the service instance using the [REST API](wavefront_api.html).

 Before you can invoke the Operations for Applications API using `curl` or from an API client, you must have a VMware Cloud services access token with the relevant organization and service access.
 To retrieve an access token, you must first generate an API token.
+See [Make API Calls by Using a User Account](using_wavefront_api.html#make-api-calls-by-using-a-user-account).

 {% include note.html content="You generate VMware Cloud services API tokens only for your user account.
 You can grant a token all or a portion of your organization, service, and custom roles."%}